eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 = ACF Compatibility =

-This plugin was testes with *ACF 5 FREE Version* .
+This plugin was tested with *ACF 5 FREE Version* .

 == Frequently Asked Questions ==